MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

 ## User Data in EC2 for CloudFormation

-- We can have user data at EC2 instance launch through console
+- We can have user data at EC2 instance launch through the console
 - This also can be included in CloudFormation
 - **The entire script should be passed through the function Fn::base64**
-- All the log of the user data will be stored in `/var/log/cloud-init-output.log`
+- All user data log entires will be stored in `/var/log/cloud-init-output.log`

 ## CloudFormation Helper Scripts